philbrisco/partTrakr/readme.txt

 	api_sched_maint_del).

 	1.1
-	12/1/2020
+	12/1/2020	Phillip Brisco
 	Created procedures api_config_list and api_part_list which give a hierarchical list of a selected configuration or part and all of its progeny;

 	1.0	(the pandemc build)
 	11/30/2020
-	Conceived and written by Phillip Brisco
+	Conceived, designed and written by Phillip Brisco

 Summary: